 This chocolate rum balls recipe makes decadent candy-like confections that are easy to whip up in just 20 minutes with vanilla wafers, sweetened condensed milk, and a couple other ingredients.
 You can make them with rum or alcohol-free.
 They’re the perfect treat for holiday parties and Christmas cookie trays, and they make a beautiful homemade gift for friends and family.

-Rum balls and Christmas go back for me as far as I can remember.
-I’m not sure who brought them, but they were present at every holiday gathering!
+For me, rum balls and Christmas go back as far as I can remember.
+I’m not sure who brought them, but they were present at every family holiday gathering!

 Does anyone else remember their mom saying “there’s real rum in there, only have one!”?
 Lol!